-The History Museum's collections warehouse near Chapin and Napier Streets can be expanded to meet their needs in a manner sensitive to the area.
+The History Museum's collections warehouse near Chapin and Napier Streets can be expanded to meet their needs in a manner sensitive to the neighborhood.
 The open area west of the warehouse could be lined with shade trees and serve as attractive flexible use space.

-Park / green space
+- A Park / green space

-Gateway / placemaking elements
+- B Gateway / placemaking elements

-Residential development
+- (C) Residential development

-History Museum outdoor programming
+- (D) History Museum outdoor programming

-Expanded parking area
+- (E) Expanded parking area

-Expanded warehouse
+- F Future use for History Museum

-Green space
+Museum Campus Area development concept.